JoStableford/JoStableford.github.io/_posts/2025-07-09-Why-Startups-Should-Cover-Health-Insuranc- Through-Month-End.md

 ## The Hidden Gap: Why COBRA Leaves People Exposed

-Here’s what most founders (and even some HR teams) don’t realize:
+Here’s what most leaders (and even some HR teams) don’t realize:

 When someone loses their job, they have a few paths to stay insured: